Drammen Line: Asker Line

-The Asker Line is an partially completed line that supplements the Drammen Line between Oslo and Asker.
+The Asker Line is a partially completed line that supplements the Drammen Line between Oslo and Asker.
 Construction started in 2001, with the first section from Asker to Sandvika opening in 2005.
 The section from Sandvika to Lysaker opened in 2011.
 The construction of the last section in the original plans, from Lysaker to Skøyen, was first postponed until after 2020, but in 2020, new planning started for a longer project extending all the way to Oslo Central Station, bypassing Skøyen to the north on the preferred route.
 The line only serves Asker, Sandvika and Lysaker (the planned extension will add Nationaltheatret and Oslo Central), and allowed the capacity west of Lysaker to increase from 12 to 26 trains per hour.
 The Asker Line, allowing speeds at 160 km/h, is used by express and regional trains, along with the Airport Express Train.
 It is also used by freight trains at night.